 Biometric Authentication Systems with Body Temperature & Face Mask Detection Technology

 Many biometric security systems can be layered with body temperature and face mask detection technology allow you to quickly screen employees and visitors during virus outbreaks.
-To increase the accuracy and security of your commercial security system, Thompson Electronics Company can provide a biometric authentication solution that best fits your access control system operation, policies/procedures, and implementation budget.
+To increase the accuracy and security of your commercial security system, Thompson Electronics Company of Peoria can provide a biometric authentication solution that best fits your access control system operation, policies/procedures, and implementation budget.